-Class of spill Nature or type of discharge, and circumstances or activity where Part X-related exemptions apply Exemptions Conditions that must be met for exemption to apply X Contingency plans ; accidental spills of materials below reportable quantities as specified in a contingency plan that meets CSA or other acceptable standards.
-(As of September 1, 2008 all Contingency plans must meet the requirements of the Ministry's Spill Prevention Spill Contingency Regulation). from having to provide additional information to the Ministry.
+Class of spill Nature or type of discharge, and circumstances or activity where Part X-related exemptions apply Exemptions Conditions that must be met for exemption to apply X Contingency plans: accidental spills of materials below reportable quantities as specified in a contingency plan that meets CSA or other acceptable standards.
+(As of September 1, 2008 all Contingency plans must meet the requirements of the Ministry's Spill Prevention Spill Contingency Regulation).
+Exempted from the requirement to notify the Ministry and the municipality in which the spill occurs.
+Also exempted from having to provide additional information to the Ministry.
 Police and other public servants need not notify the Ministry.
 The duty to notify the owner and the person in control of the pollutant spilled, as applicable, remains. ⇒ the contingency plan is in effect before the spill, ⇒ the spill involves a material, and its associated quantity less than the reportable quantity, specified in the plan, ⇒ the spill is not entering or likely to enter any waters (surface or groundwater) ⇒ the plan describes the spill as not likely to cause any adverse effects based on experience, ⇒ the spill was not deliberate on the part of the owner or person in control, ⇒ any concerns of the Ministry regarding the plan have been withdrawn by the Ministry before the spill, ⇒ the plan will result in preventing adverse effects other than those that are readily remediated through cleanup and restoration of paved, gravelled or sodded surfaces, ⇒ arrangements for remediation are made immediately, and ⇒ keep records.
 XI One-window reporting; spills reportable to more than one provincial or federal agency.
 Exempted from the requirement to notify the Ministry immediately, but the Ministry retains the right to request information.
 Police and other public servants need not notify the Ministry.
 The duty to notify the municipality in which the spill occurs as well as the owner and the person in control of the pollutant spilled remains. ⇒ the spill meets all conditions of the memorandum of understanding that exists between the Ministry and another agency with respect to resolving duplicate reporting of spills, and ⇒ keep records.

-Note: \ The summary cannot reflect all details of O. Reg.
-675/98.
-The reader is urged to review O. Reg.
-675/98 in detail
+$\textbf{Note: } \textbf{The summary cannot reflect all details of O. Reg.
+675/98. \textbf{ The reader is urged to review O. Reg.
+675/98 in detail}$